Territorial Domain

 • the conditions established under Charter

-• Where these conditions remain intact, the Domain endures across generations.
+• Where these conditions remain intact, the Domain endures.